apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  - JPA with SMTP only using derby: A minimalist SMTP server based on JPA storage technology and Derby driver
  - JPA with SMTP only using mariadb: A minimalist SMTP server based on JPA storage technology and MariaDB driver

-Some components however do have several subtly diverging implementations a user might choose to rely on independently of the product he uses.
+Some components however do have several implementations a user can choose from in a given product.
 This is the case for:

  - BlobExport: Exporting a blob from the blobStore to an external user.
 Two implementations are currently supported: localFiles and LinShare.